-Upon request to the SANA, an initial registry may be created based on the draft Recommended Standard and placed in the Candidate Registry section of the SANA.

-After approval of the defining document, the Area Director may request that the registry be promoted to Approved Registry status.

 OID REGISTRIES DELEGATED TO AN AREA

 Within the ISO conformant OID Registry, a CCSDS Area may request creation of a new OID sub-tree.

 The Registration Authority for such registries shall be the Area Director or the Area Director’s delegate.